National Front (UK): Antisemitism and Holocaust denial

 The NF is antisemitic.
 It claimed that Jews form a biologically distinct race—one of the world's "higher races"—and that they seek to destroy the white "Caucasoid" race.
 The Front alleged that a Jewish cabal orchestrated non-white migration into Britain, hoping to weaken the white race through racial mixing, as well as through internationalism and encouraging internal division.
 The party propagated the conspiracy theory that Jews did this to plunge other "higher races" in disarray so that they would be left dominant.
 As mentioned in Spearhead, this achieved, "the Jewish nation would be the only surviving ethnically identifiable population group amid a mongrelised world population", the latter being easier for Jews to control.
 This conspiracy theory owed much to the 19th-century Russian antisemitic forgery Protocols of the Elders of Zion, and was previously articulated by the BUF.
 Whereas the BUF explicitly claimed Jews were behind this global conspiracy, the NF were aware of considerable public disapproval of antisemitism following the Holocaust so used code-words and dogwhistles such as "Money Power", "internationalist", "cosmopolitan", "alien", "rootless", "shifty", "money-lenders" and "usurers" instead of "Jews".

-In the 1970s the NF denied it was "antisemitic", instead calling itself "anti-Zionist"; it claimed to oppose "Zionists" rather than all Jews.
+In the 1970s, the NF denied it was "antisemitic".
+Instead, the party called itself "anti-Zionist", and claimed to oppose "Zionists" rather than all Jews.
 Within the NF, the word "Zionism" was not used in the commonly understood manner, which is to describe the ideology promoting the formation of a Jewish state, but rather applied to the alleged Jewish cabal secretly manipulating the world.
 For instance, one issue of Spearhead stated that "the twin evils of International Finance and International Communism" are "perhaps better described as International Zionism".
 Fielding observed that party members used the term "Zionist" indiscriminately, often against any critics.

 Many of the Front's central members, among them Chesterton, Tyndall and Webster, had long histories of antisemitism before joining the party.
 For instance, in 1963, Tyndall claimed that "Jewry is a world pest wherever it is found in the world today.
 The Jews are more clever and more financially powerful than other people and have to be eradicated before they destroy the Aryan peoples."
 In an early edition of Spearhead, Tyndall stated: "if Britain were to become Jew-clean she would have no nigger neighbours to worry about ...
 It is the Jews who are our misfortune: T-h-e J-e-w-s.
 Do you hear me?
 THE JEWS?"
 While some of its senior members had previously called for a genocide of the Jews, the party itself engaged in Holocaust denial, referring to the Holocaust as "the six million myth".
 It is possible that most senior NF figures were aware that the Holocaust really happened, but denied its occurrence for tactical reasons, hoping that the spread of Holocaust denial would facilitate a more positive attitude toward Nazi Germany among Britain's population.